DFRobot/DFRobot_VL53L1X/Python/RaspberryPi/README.md

 ## Installation

-This Sensor should work with VL53L1X on RaspberryPi.<br>
+This Sensor should work with VL53L1X on Raspberry Pi.<br>
 Run the program:
 ```
 $> python VL53L1X.py